adobe-platform/go-metronome/README.md

 ```

-Note:>  Use firefox to get your token - which must also use the SOCKS 5 proxy.   `/Applications/Firefox.app/Contents/MacOS/firefox-bin -profilemanager`
+>  Use firefox to get your token - which must also use the SOCKS 5 proxy.
+Launch `/Applications/Firefox.app/Contents/MacOS/firefox-bin -profilemanager`.
+Navigate to Preferences->Advanced->Network->Settings.
+Click `Manual proxy`; SOCKS Host: `localhost:1200`; Click `SOCKS v5`; click `Remote DNS`

 - Now the token with metronome-cli